How Does Metastatic Cancer Form?

 Because the metastatic cancer growth is largely influenced by the inflammation and oxidation of its environment, one of the most powerful strategies to control metastasis may be upregulation of the NRF2 signaling pathway (7).
 Doing so not only increases antioxidant defenses and lowers inflammation, but also has the added benefit of improving systemic detoxification, resulting in lower amounts of free radicals due to toxin buildup.

 Four natural compounds that have been researched and touted for their notable ability to support the NRF2 signaling pathway are EGCG, Curcumin, sulforphane, and resveratrol.
-That is why I have developed NRF2 power to provide all of these critical nutrients in clinical doses.
-This is something I recommend for any patient of mine seeking to support their body’s defenses against cancer.
+Taking clinical dosages of these compounds which are roughly 500 mg of each, may be an effective strategy for reducing metastatic activity.

 Early Detection, Safely

 Another thing to consider when on one’s journey to heal cancer is to detect it early.
 For this reason, many people subject themselves to diagnostic procedures on a yearly basis that expose their bodies to harmful radiation that can accumulate over time and actually end up promoting cancer growth.

 This is why I recommend, and use with my patients, an extremely safe, full-body, cancer detection procedure called thermography.
 This screening technique can assess the whole body at once for signs of inflammation and is a very effective method for detecting cancer.
 This method does not expose the body to any harmful radiation and can accurately detect cancer development years before traditional methods can.
 As a preventative measure I recommend having this kind of procedure done yearly.

 Similar to any chronic disease, cancer development is a product of the immediate environment of its origin.
 Many of the epigenetic (gene influencing) factors that lead to cancer growth and eventually metastasis, can be significantly controlled by the way one alters the internal environment of the body.